pallavi2146-zz/save_images/README.md

 # compress_dataset
-Compress collection of images into single file as HDF5 or TFRecord
+Saving large number of images into single HDF5 file or TFRecord.